TheCaduceus/Multi-Cloud-Transfer-Tool/README.md

 <h1 align="center">MCT Tool 🔥</h1>
 <p><b>👋 Hello there!
 Welcome to Multi Cloud Transfer Tool (MCT Tool), a Google Colab based Jupyter Notebook that uses Rclone & other popular engines like yt-dlp, aria, libtorrent and 7Zip etc to manipulate & tranfer data (even simultaneously) between two or more cloud services without utilizing one’s own bandwidth or system resources.
 Sounds awesome, right? 😎

 But wait, there’s more!
-MCT Tool also saves important user session or configuration files in safe (encrypted) format to make things easier next time when user perform same task requiring same configuration or session files.
+MCT Tool also saves important user session or configuration files in safe (encrypted) format to make work easier next time when user perform same task requiring same configuration or session files.
 No need to remember those pesky passwords or settings ever again! 🙌

 MCT Tool is powered by Rclone, one of the best command line tool for data transfer & data management.
 It can transfer any amount of data from/to any cloud service without breaking a sweat 💦.
 It’s like having your own personal cloud assistant that does all the work for you while you sit back and relax ☕.